OpenTranslationBible/open-bible/en-GB/18.Job/md/job-17.md

 ## Job 17:15

 > Where then is my hope?
-> And who observes my hope?
+> And who see any hope for me?

 ## Job 17:16